geo-smart/deep-snow/docs/local-prediction.md

 The main local commands are:

 - `predict-sd`: predict snow depth for one AOI/date
-- `predict-sd-timeseries`: predict a time series for one AOI across a date range
+- `predict-sd-timeseries`: predict a time series for one AOI over a date range using the package's fixed 12-day cadence

 Large AOIs are tiled and mosaiced automatically during `predict-sd`.